alexpolt/alexpolt.github.io/src/lenin-lights.md

   face's center point) and write them into the texture.
 In the shader we compute the uv using the primitive id and sample it for each light.
 The lights are not animated to minimize per frame computations.
-Also JavaScript performance varies between browsers, as an instance take a look at [division test][d] in different browsers.
+Also JavaScript performance varies between browsers, as an instance take a look at a [division test][d] (try it in different browsers).
 I noticed that my Chrome is 2 times slower at divides that Firefox.

   While it sounds quite simple, it actually was problematic to fight popping.
 It is really hard to find the best combination of the number of lights per cluster and the number of lights in